This section applies to general qualifications. We'll send you the following materials you'll need for exam day:

 If further space is required then another 4-page continuation booklet should be used (and so on).

-The candidate’s name, candidate number, centre number and unit code must be clearly written on all continuation booklets, which should be inserted inside their exam script.
+The candidate’s name, candidate number, centre number and unit/component code must be clearly written on all continuation booklets, which should be inserted inside their exam script.

 Treasury tags must not be used.